On this page

 - Whether your income and asset levels change while you’re away

-- Whether you receive your pension through an international social security agreement that Australia has with another country (e.g. New Zealand).
+- Whether you receive your pension through an international social security agreement that Australia has with another country (such as New Zealand).
 Depending on the details of the specific agreement, the pension amount you receive could vary.

 There will be no change to your Age Pension payment if you’re just overseas temporarily, on a short holiday for example.

-However, if you are planning on going overseas for longer than six weeks, perhaps for an extended holiday or moving overseas permanently, then you must contact the Department of Human Services (via Centrelink) to inform them.
+However, if you are planning on going overseas for longer than six weeks, perhaps for an extended holiday or moving overseas permanently, then you must contact Services Australia (via Centrelink online through your myGov account) to inform them.

 If you leave Australia for more than 26 weeks, the amount of Age Pension you receive will depend on how long you were an Australian resident between the ages of 16 and the date you reached your Age Pension age.
 The amount generally won’t change if you were an Australian resident for 35 years or more, regardless of whether you worked or paid tax during that time.
 If you were an Australian resident for a shorter period, your Age Pension payment will be reduced proportionally.